☀️ Evening & Weekend Appointments Available · Now Booking · Schedule Free Consult →

 If your young person is in immediate danger, call or text 988 or go to the nearest emergency room.
 If she has had these thoughts but is not in immediate danger, that is exactly the kind of thing therapy is built to address.
 We work on safety together, openly and without shame.

-Are virtual sessions actually effective for kids, teens, and college students with depression?
+Are online sessions actually effective for kids, teens, and college students with depression?

 Yes, with the right setup.
 Virtual sessions work well for many young people, who often feel more comfortable opening up from their own room or dorm.